-The handful of countries still welcoming US tourists
+Find out which countries are welcoming US tourists back

 Croatia

+US passport holders are allowed to visit the gorgeous coastal city of Dubrovnik, Croatia.

-Ignoring the EU ban Americans traveling to Europe, Croatia began welcoming US tourists on July 10.
+Ignoring the EU ban Americans traveling to Europe, Croatia began welcoming US tourists in July.

 Travelers need to present a negative Covid-19 PCR test,"not older than 48 hours (starting from the time of taking the swab until arrival at the border crossing)," according to an alert on the website of the US Embassy in Zagreb.

-Note: Editor's Note — CNN Travel updates this article periodically.
-It was last updated in its entirety on October 16.
-UPDATE: Visitors to these sun-kissed islands must request an online health visa before travel.
-You must then upload and later present a negative Covid-19 RT-PCR test result no more than five days before travel.